jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Spring-Heeled Jack.md

 RacialMods: +4 Acrobatics when jumping
 Languages: Common, Sylvan
 SQ:
+SpecialAbilities:
+  Frightening Gaze (Su): >
-SpecialAbilities: Frightening Gaze (Su) Any creature within a 10-ft. radius upon whom Spring-Heeled Jack's gaze falls is panicked for 1d6 rounds.
+    Any creature within a 10-ft. radius upon whom Spring-Heeled Jack's gaze falls is panicked for 1d6 rounds.
 A successful DC 13 Will save negates.
 The save DC is Charisma-based.
+  Vault (Su): >
-Vault (Su) Spring-Heeled Jack can jump up to 20 feet (vertically or horizontally in any combination) as a move action without provoking attacks of opportunity.
+    Spring-Heeled Jack can jump up to 20 feet (vertically or horizontally in any combination) as a move action without provoking attacks of opportunity.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: